I’m no YouTube sensation, but I’ve gotten 50,000+ views on many of my videos. I contribute this to YouTube video SEO.

 - Create Your Video

-- Upload The Video With Your Keyword As The File Name
+- Use The Keyword In The File Name

 - Write A Long Description With Keywords, Timestamps, Links